Book a demo

 3. Learn joins

 The real power of SQL happens when you are able to combine and manipulate data from multiple sources or tables.
 In SQL, joins are statements or clauses that make doing this possible.
-With joins, you can access data from two or more tables.
+With joins, you can access data from two or more data tables.

 A practical example of this is social media.
 When users update their profile name, a SQL join can simplify the process.
 With it, the application can update the name of the user’s profile information and past post history.
 If you want to excel with SQL, you’ll need to learn joins.